guypwhunt/deployShinyAppOnOpenstack/README.md

 ## Step 7: SSH to Your Virtual Machine

+Change directory to the directory containing the key
+'''cd C:\Users\guypw\OneDrive\Documents\createOpenStack'''

+ssh into the virtual machine
+'''ssh -i createOpenStackKey.pem ubuntu@10.211.114.16'''

 ## Step 8: Install R on the Virtual Machine

 Follow these [instructions](https://linuxize.com/post/how-to-install-r-on-ubuntu-20-04/)